 Sensory Innervation of The Dorsum of The Foot

-- Superficial peroneal (musculocutaneous) nerve: Itprovides sensory innervation to the majority of the dorsum of the foot with the exception of the skin of the cleft between the first and 2nd toes.
-It also provides medial margin of the great toe.
+- Superficial peroneal (musculocutaneous) nerve: With the exception of the skin of the cleft between the first and 2nd toes. it supplies sensory nerves to the majority of the dorsum of the foot .
+It also supplies medial margin of the great toe.

-- Deep peroneal nerve: It gives innervation to the cleft between the first and 2nd toes.
+- Deep peroneal nerve: It gives nerve supply to the cleft between the first and 2nd toes.

-- Sural nerve: It provides lateral margin of the dorsum of the foot and lateral margin of the little toe.
+- Sural nerve: It supplies lateral margin of the dorsum of the foot and lateral margin of the little toe.

-- Saphenous nerve: It provides medial margins of the dorsum of the foot up to the head of the very first metatarsal.
+- Saphenous nerve: It supplies medial margins of the dorsum of the foot up to the head of the very first metatarsal.

 Muscles of The Dorsum of The Foot